sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/install-the-ide.md

 | GW2AR-LV18QN88C8/I7   | GW2AR     |GW2AR-LV18 | Nano 20K    |
 | GW2A-LV18PG256C8/I7   | GW2A      |GW2A-18C   | Primer 20K  |

-So for those who want to use Tang Nano (Onboard jtag is CH552), you'll need to use the Standard Edition IDE and apply for a license from GOWIN Semiconductor Corp.
+For those who want to use Tang Nano (Onboard jtag is CH552), you'll need to use the Standard Edition IDE and apply for a license from GOWIN Semiconductor Corp.

 ### Install